earthai-tech/k-diagram/docs/source/cli/feature_based.rst

 the features themselves.
 The commands on this page provide powerful, feature-centric visualizations.
-They help you explore how features interact to influence a target and compare feature importance profiles across different models or datasets :footcite:p:`kouadiob2025.
+They help you explore how features interact to influence a target and compare feature importance profiles across different models or datasets :footcite:p:`kouadiob2025`.

-.. contents:: Table of Contents
+.. list-table:: List of Commands
-   :local:
+   :widths: 30 70
-   :depth: 1
+   :header-rows: 1

+   * - Command
+     - Description
+   * - :ref:`plot-feature-fingerprint <cli_plot_feature_fingerprint>`
+     - Creates a radar chart comparing feature importance profiles.
+   * - :ref:`plot-feature-interaction <cli_plot_feature_interaction>`
+     - Creates a polar heatmap to visualize feature interactions.

 -------------------
 Common Conventions